Yandex Cloud

 • pooler_config: Connection pooler settings:

-• pooling_mode: Connection pooler mode.
-Allowed values range SESSION, TRANSACTION, and STATEMENT.
+• pooling_mode: Connection pooler's operation mode.
+Possible values: SESSION, TRANSACTION, and STATEMENT.
 To learn more about each mode, see Managing PostgreSQL connections.

-• pool_discard: Determines whether clients should discard their state after each transaction, true or false.
+• pool_discard: Defines whether clients should discard their state after each transaction, true or false.
 Corresponds to the server_reset_query_always option for the PgBouncer connection pooler.

 • backup_window_start: Backup window settings.